 In traditional mechanisms, the action comprises several key components: the key itself, the hammer that strikes the string, the damper that silences the string, and various intermediate levers and springs that facilitate the hammer's movement.
 The efficiency, responsiveness, and sensitivity of these components dictate the piano's overall touch and sound quality.

-Key elements of the Esmonde White mechanism include:
+Key elements of the Esmonde White Action include:

 -